Private Market Update - May 2023

 Public market investors know the 11 GICS sectors by heart.
 But, while the public market has well-established sectors like energy, utilities, and consumer discretionary, the private market is unique and warrants its own sector classification.
 The Forge Private Market Index is currently comprised of nine distinct sectors and multiple sub-sectors like animal-free protein, payments, and cybersecurity.
 The Forge Private Market Index goes through a quarterly reconstitution which may shift the number of sectors and subsectors over time – below is the current composition.

-Top Companies Trade at a Premium for First Time in 2023
+Top companies trade at a Premium for first time in 2023

 In April, companies in the 90th percentile and above of price premiums versus last funding rounds saw their stock trade at an 11% premium – the first such example in 2023 of a segment of companies trading above their primary fundraising valuation.
 8 These outperformers, however, couldn’t raise the median company performance, which fell for a fourth consecutive month.